The borehole monitors groundwater level in the Permo–Triassic-aged Dawlish Sandstone Formation near Exeter in south-west England.

 The hydrograph has an annual sinusoidal appearance, with a subdued reaction to individual rainfall events in both summer and winter, suggesting some rapid recharge occurs.
 This is borne out by reports of rapid recovery in response to heavy rainfall observed during the bore’s post-construction pump test.

-Annual fluctuations are normally between 1 and 2 metres.
+Annual fluctuations are normally between 1 and 2 m.

 Data issues